jvis2010/jvis2010.github.io/about-jayant.md

 > Currently, he spends his time consulting on Cloud, data science and app developments projects, training & coaching people, young and old alike; besides traveling and writing in spare time.

-> He has keen interest in aerospace technologies, medical field, design thinking and public policy in adult education.
+> He has keen interest in aerospace technologies, medical field, design thinking, public policy in adult education and our Indian cultural heritage!

 > Jayant has completed his formal education in Aerospace Engineering.
 (B. Tech and M. Tech in Aerospace Engg. from IIT, Kanpur)
 <hr>